-Note: If both spouses are shareholders and they wish to compute their tax jointly, use only one entry line in Schedule 2.
-Enter both names on that line in column A, list both social security numbers in column B, both ownership interests in column C, and combine their amounts in columns D1, D2, and E for purposes of determining the tax to enter in column G.
+- If both spouses are shareholders and they wish to compute their tax jointly, use only one entry line in Schedule 2.
+Enter both names on that line in column (A), list both social security numbers in column (B), both ownership interests in column (C), and combine their amounts in columns (D1), (D2), and (E) for purposes of determining the tax to enter in column (G). - Exception: If only two shareholders are included on the composite return and the shareholders are married filing a joint return, enter the name and social security number of each spouse on separate lines but combine their amounts for the remaining columns onto one line.